Frequently asked questions

 The mounting system is also engineered to meet the local snow loads (25 to 50 pounds per square foot) and 100 mph or higher wind speeds.

 The distributed weight of a rooftop solar array is less than 3 pounds per square foot.

 What is required for a ground-based mount?

-Most ground-based mounts are constructed with structural steel in concrete footings, which include multi-pole structures, mono-pole mounts or other anchored platforms.
-Also required is a trench to bury the power line from the solar array to the building, and a fence around the array.
+Most ground-based mounts are constructed with steel pipe in concrete footings, including multi-pole structures, mono-pole mounts, or other anchored platforms.
+Groubd-based installations also require a trench to bury the power line from the solar array to the building.
 The location of the array must not interfere with water, septic, drain fields, electrical or telecom lines.